Congestion levy exemptions and concessions

 Parking in the Yarra Park Reserve, at Melbourne Zoo, and at Abbotsford Convent

-From 1 January 2015, an exemption applies to parking spaces in the Yarra Park Reserve and at Melbourne Zoo.
-On 20 December 2017, the Melbourne Zoo exemption area was extended to include parking spaces on land within 200 meters of the zoo.
+An exemption applies to parking spaces in the Yarra Park Reserve and at Melbourne Zoo and parking spaces on land within 200 meters of the zoo.

-Also, from 20 December 2017, an exemption applies to land owned by the Abbotsford Convent Foundation.
+An exemption also applies to land owned by the Abbotsford Convent Foundation.